MaciejSantkiewicz/Idle_game_concept_python3/README.md

 How to play:

-With every input you are getting coins, based on the number of miners you have and tool's power they are using.
+With every input you are getting coins, based on the number of miners you have and tool's power they are using (added coins per input  = number of miners * tool's power)

 -Hit ENTER to dig